andreasblendorio/SpringBoot-Telemanagement-App/README.md

 ```

 ## Further explanations:
+### dataRetriever
 The functionality of this microservice is related to the arrival of messages on the broker, it sets up a channel called "weather-data" where messages containing weather data with respect to 5 cities in json format arrive continuously, one for each city selected in the auxiliary microservice today (external to this application).
+More precisely, by means of the [`/MqttBeans`](dataRetriever/src/main/java/com/example/demo/configs/MqttBeans.java) class, which handles the configurations for connecting to the broker and setting up the Inbound and Outbound channels, the Client can connect to the broker and subscribe to the channel of interest (i.e. 'weather-data') thus receiving the json messages.
 The aforementioned jsons are retrieved from the [openweathermap.org](https://openweathermap.org/api) API service and are composed as follows:
 ```json
 {